vippsas/vipps-developers/faqs/common-errors-faq.md

 ## Why do I get `unauthorized_client`?

+This error occurs if you use an invalid `client_id` for the access token request.

-If you get errors like below from Microsoft Azure, you are not using the right API keys:
+If you get errors like below, you are not using the right API keys:

 ```json
 {